john-dinh/cloud-dev-project-5/README.md

 It should return an empty body.

-* `DeleteArticle` - should delete a ARTICLE item created by a current user.
-Expects an id of a ARTICLE item to remove.
+* `DeleteBook` - should delete a Book item created by a current user.
+Expects an id of a Book item to remove.

 It should return an empty body.

-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a ARTICLE item.
+* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a Book item.

 It should return a JSON object that looks like this: